git-college-of-surgery/git-commit-ectomy/docs/ohfk.md

-# Oh Fuck: Please Send Backup
+# Oh F&!k: Please Send Backup

-Pretty much what happened to me, when I used the single-branch procedure instead of the multi-branch procedure.
+When you use the single-branch procedure instead of the multi-branch procedure... this is what happens.

 Possible complications to all of this
 include: